What key estate planning tools should I know about?

 Just about everyone needs a will.
 Besides enabling you to determine the distribution of your property, a will gives you the opportunity to nominate your executor and guardians for your minor children.
 If you fail to make such designations through your will, the decisions will probably be left to the courts.
 Bear in mind that property distributed through your will is subject to probate, which can be a time-consuming and costly process.

 Trusts differ from wills in that they are actual legal entities.
 Like a will, trusts spell out how you want your property distributed.
 Trusts let you customize the distribution of your estate with the added advantages of property management and probate avoidance.
-While trusts offer numerous advantages, they incur upfront costs and ongoing administrative fees.
+While trusts offer numerous advantages, they incur up-front costs and ongoing administrative fees.
 The use of trusts involves a complex web of tax rules and regulations.
-You should consider the counsel of an experienced estate planning professional and your legal and tax advisers before implementing such strategies.
+You should consider the counsel of an experienced estate planning professional and your legal and tax advisors before implementing such strategies.

 Wills and trusts are not mutually exclusive.
 While not everyone with a will needs a trust, all those with trusts should have a will as well.